shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 This guide will show you how to handle the list of chains that your app users can use to sign blockchain transactions.

-{{config.extra.arcana.product_name}} works with all EVM-compatible blockchain networks.
-A subset of these supported chains is available as the default [[state-of-the-arcana-auth#supported-blockchains|pre-configured list]].
+{{config.extra.arcana.product_name}} works with all EVM-compatible blockchain networks and Solana, a [[concept-non-evm-chains|non-EVM chain]].
+A subset of these supported chains including Solana is available as the default [[state-of-the-arcana-auth#supported-blockchains|pre-configured list]].
 It is visible in the {{config.extra.arcana.dashboard_name}} and governs what chains are available in the {{config.extra.arcana.wallet_name}} UI.
 Ethereum is selected as the active chain in the list by default.

 Developers can update this pre-configured list via the {{config.extra.arcana.dashboard_name}} or programmatically.
 Authenticated users can add other supported blockchain networks displayed in the {{config.extra.arcana.wallet_name}} UI.
 User-made changes to the blockchain list only last for the current session; they don't persist after logout.
 However, any extra chains added by the app developer remain across user logins.